signalogic/SigSRF_SDK/codecs_page.md

 <a name="DSGetCodecInfo"></a>
 ## DSGetCodecInfo

-  * returns information for the specified codec and uFlags
+  * returns information for the specified codec

 ```c++
     int DSGetCodecInfo(int codec,                     /* codec can be either a codec handle (HCODEC) or a codec type (int), depending on uFlags.
 In most cases uFlags should specify DS_CODEC_INFO_HANDLE to interpret codec as an hCodec, returned by a previous call to DSCodecCreate().
 If neither DS_CODEC_INFO_HANDLE or DS_CODEC_INFO_TYPE is given, the default is DS_CODEC_INFO_HANDLE */